yesmeck/remix-modules/README.md

 Scale your remix app with modules.

 > [!WARNING]
-> This is a experimental package and is not ready for production use.
+> This is a experimental package, use at your own risk.

 ## What is a module?